TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

  * Reviewer: <em>East European Politics, Societies, and Cultures; Journal of Belarusian Studies; The Journal of Eurasian Studies; Government and Opposition; Canadian Slavonic Papers, SN Social Sciences; Baltic Worlds; Nationalities Papers; Demokratizatsiya: The Journal of Post-Soviet Democratization </em> (published by by the Institute for European, Russian and Eurasian Studies, Elliott School of International Affairs, George Washington University); <em>Rowman & Littlefield; Springer.</em>

- * Webmaster: <em>Political Science Department at Rutgers University</em>, 2016-2018; <em>Institute for Russian, European, and Eurasian Studies at University of South Florida </em>, 2020 - present.
+ * Webmaster: <em>Political Science Department at Rutgers University</em>, 2016-2018; <em>Institute for Russian, European, and Eurasian Studies at University of South Florida </em>, 2020 - 2022.
 Skills
 ======
 * Programming